 I decided to go for the mid-flight snack with about six hours of flying time to go, but for some reason or another the FA seemed to be ignoring me as she served other passengers.
 She did ask me something after lunch that I didn’t quite understand (she struggled a bit with English), and now I realized that she probably asked me if I was planning on having a mid-flight snack.
 I said “no” at the time, not really sure what I was declining. 😃

 Luckily, I was able to grab her attention as she was walking by.
 Choices were spicy ramen noodles or a sandwich, and since I didn’t feel like anything spicy, the sandwich it was.
 It was actually pretty good!
-It was amusing to me how similar it was to the croissant sandwich I had on my AeroMexico 787 flight from TIJ to MEX last year, and I couldn’t help but wonder if they were made in the same factory by the exact same people.
+It was amusing to me how similar it was to the croissant sandwich I had on my AeroMexico 787-8 business class experience from TIJ to MEX in 2016, and I couldn’t help but wonder if they were made in the same factory by the exact same people.
 It was good though.
 No complaints.

 Sleep was nearly impossible at this point, so I watched a movie (Jack Reacher) to kill some time.
 It was really good, but unfortunately, I had one glass of wine too many with lunch and I was now fighting a killer headache from it.
 Wine does that to me sometimes.
 One glass is usually ok, but anything more than that and I’m reaching for the aspirin.

 Luckily the movie made me a bit sleepy, and somehow I managed to sleep pretty well for three more hours.
 I even amazed myself with that, and I was still feeling pretty groggy when they turned the lights on with two hours of flight time left.
 It’s time to eat again!
 Hot towels were quickly distributed before they started with the meal service.